peterszatmary/software-testing-notes/README.md

 ### Path Testing ###

-is a structural testing strategy that uses the program’s control flow as a model.
+is structural testing method that involves using the source code of a program in order to find every possible executable path.
 100% Path coverage.
 Execute all possible control flow paths through the program.
 Control flow path contains statements linked together with links.

 **Related** : Statement Testing <= Branch Testing <= Path Testing.